 Brakes kept in good condition rarely fail.
-Most hydraulic brake failures • Brake Failure • Brake Failure
+Most hydraulic brake failures • Brake Failure occur for one of two reasons: (Air brakes are discussed in Section 5.)

 - Loss of hydraulic pressure. - Brake fade on long hills.

 Loss of Hydraulic Pressure.
 When the system won't build up pressure, the brake pedal will feel spongy or go to the floor.
 Here are some things you can do: